-The sale of Djert (The Sea Eagle) c.1960 for $12,650 in 1999 set a record for the artist which stood until the 2004 sale and was only transcended again in 2007 with the sale of Djarrakpi Landscape Guwak Birds 1969 which also sold at Lawson~Menzies.
+The sale of Djert (The Sea Eagle) c.1960 for $12,650 in 1999 set a record for the artist which stood until the 2004 sale and was only transcended again in 2007, with the sale of Djarrakpi Landscape Guwak Birds 1969.
 It is still the only pre 2000 record in the artist’s top ten results other than his current tenth highest result for Yingapungapa at Djarrakpi, which sold for $4,600 in 1997.

-Though it is hard to discern a clear market trajectory for this artist there has been a gradual upward trend with a significant body of sales in excess of $5,000 dollars in 2005.
+Though it is hard to discern a clear market trajectory for this artist, there has been a gradual upward trend with a significant body of sales in excess of $5,000 dollars in 2005.
 As with most bark paintings, the correlation between size and value is often meaningless and more importance is placed upon the individual quality and condition of each piece.
-Indeed his record holding bark measured only 78 by 33.5 cm and his fifth highest result was for a work measuring just 60 x 21.5 cm.
-In contrast the large and imposing work Crayfish and Horse shoe Crabat 158.5 by 59 cm failed to sell at Deutscher~Menzies in the same year as the record sale was achieved.
-Its hefty estimate of $20,000-25,000 indicated the auction house's high esteem for a work that was a very fine example yet even the excellent catalogue entry written by Howard Morphy failed to help it sell.
+Indeed, his record holding bark measured only 78 by 33.5 cm and his fifth highest result was for a work measuring just 60 x 21.5 cm.
+In contrast, the large and imposing work Crayfish and Horse shoe Crabat 158.5 x 59 cm failed to sell at Deutscher~Menzies in the same year as the record sale was achieved.
+Its hefty estimate of $20,000-25,000 indicated the auction house's high esteem for a work that was a very fine example, yet even the excellent catalogue entry written by Howard Morphy failed to help it sell.

-Despite the ambiguity of Narritjin’s price fluctuations his work appears regularly at auctions with both affordable and upper range expectations.
-Only three barks have sold for more than $10,000 while 27 barks have sold for less than $5,000.
-His carvings have sold at very reasonable prices with just two selling for more than $2,500.
-This is a fraction of the price paid for carvings by several Arnhem Land artists from the period of whom David Malangi and Mick Kubarkku immediately come to mind.
+Despite the ambiguity of Narritjin’s price fluctuations, his work appears regularly at auctions with both affordable and upper range expectations.
+Only three barks have sold for more than $10,000, while over 30 barks have sold for less than $5,000.
+His carvings have sold at very reasonable prices, with just two selling for more than $2,500.
+This is a fraction of the price paid for carvings by several Arnhem Land artists from the period, of whom David Malangi and Mick Kubarkku immediately come to mind.
 Given the quality of Narritjin’s works, with an average price for barks at just $3,899, they represent wonderful value for those keen to add a work by an important artist from the area to their collection.
 Investors would need to spend far more lavishly should they want to secure a good work by Mawalan Marika and they may be very pleasantly surprised by looking through the catalogues and comparing the works of these two contemporaries.
 Narritjin’s sale rate has been reasonably good since 2002 at 79% when compared to just 53% prior to that.
-It currently sits at a healthy 61% overall having risen from 62% during 2007 when all four paintings offered sold for a total of $30,603.
+It currently sits at a healthy 61%.

 This is an artist whose works are inexplicably undervalued in the current market.
 It seems utterly unrealistic that it should remain that way for long.
 Narritjin was an extremely accomplished painter whose works were amongst the most highly regarded during the 1970’s and early 1980’s when they adorned the walls of the earliest primary market Aboriginal galleries like my own.
 His works were included in a plethora of important museum and touring exhibitions from the late 1940’s onward and have been collected by museums and institutions around the world.
 He is as strong in the literature as almost any other artist in the entire history of Aboriginal art.
 A technical master of the art of making beautiful and stable bark boards on which to paint, and the soft appeal of his early paintings in particular are enhanced by having been created with orchid juice fixative prior to the use of acrylic binders.
 Most have lasted in excellent condition and are amongst the most historically desirable works by any of the founders and leaders of the artists of North East Arnhem Land.